intel/scikit-learn-intelex/examples/notebooks/README.md

 This folder contains examples of python notebooks that use Intel(R) extension for Scikit-learn for popular datasets.

 #### :rocket: Jupyter startup guide
-You can run python notebooks with help Jupyter* notebook the following:
+You can use python* notebooks with the help of Jupyter* notebook to run the following files:

 ```bash
 conda install -c conda-forge notebook scikit-learn-intelex